 Lava tubes are natural conduits through which lava travels beneath the surface of a lava flow, expelled by a volcano during an eruption.
 They can be actively draining lava from a source, or can be extinct, meaning the lava flow has ceased and the rock has cooled and left a long, cave-like channel.
 Lava tubes are formed when an active low-viscosity lava flow develops a continuous and hard crust, which thickens and forms a roof above the still-flowing lava stream.
 Tubes form in one of two ways: by the crusting over of lava channels, and from flows where the lava is moving under the surface.

 Sometimes during winter time some ice can form in the forward section of the cave so that almost every stone is coated with a thin crust of ice.

 Respect for nature and safety are our main concerns.
 There are no handrails, lights or any tools installed in or around the caves.
 We rely completely on the equipment we carry and it is important that people respect our guidelines.
-After the caving tour we go back to Reykjavik where you'll be dropped off.
-You now have time to have some dinner in the city before we go out again to search for the northern lights.

 We check the weather forecast closely and set of into the night for the search of Northern Lights from the city.

 We will hope for the best and be prepared if luck smiles on us.
 We will drive to beautiful locations somewhere on the south coast, we will get out of the minibus and check for the northern lights.
 We will go to locations where there is no light-pollution, so that we can get a good view of the Auroras.